-At 31 December 2020, the Company has guarantees issued in relation to the loans of its subsidiary Shardara HPS JSC.
-Fair value of guarantees at initial recognition was determined as the amount resulted from application to the guaranteed amount of interest rates, being the difference the interest rate at which the borrower obtained a loan secured by the Company, and the interest rate that would be applied if the Company had not issued a guarantee.
+At 1 January 2021, the Company had guarantees issued in relation to the loans of its subsidiary Shardara HPS JSC.
+Fair value of guarantees at initial recognition was determined as the amount resulted from application to the guaranteed amount of interest rates, being the difference between the interest rate at which the borrower obtained a loan secured by the Company, and the interest rate that would be applied if the Company had not issued a guarantee.
 The cost of guarantees is deemed as an investment in a subsidiary.
+In November 2021, Shardara HPS JSC fully repaid borrowings from the European Bank for Reconstruction and Development.

-In thousands of Kazakhstani Tenge Long-term financial guarantee Amount of liabilities guaranteed Guarantee period Estimated Company 31 December 2020 31 December 2019 31 December 2020 31 December 2019 Issue date Validity period rate under guarantee Shardara HPS JSC 1,272,264 1,439,752 21,235,227 23,717,500 2015 г.
-13 лет 3% Total 1,272,264 1,439,752 21,235,227 23,717,500
+In thousands of Kazakhstani Tenge Long-term financial guarantee Amount of liabilities guaranteed Guarantee period Estimated Company 31 December 2021 31 December 2020 31 December 2021 31 December 2020 Issue date Validity period rate under guarantee Shardara HPS JSC - 1,272,264 - 21,235,227 2015 г.
+13 лет 3% Total - 1,272,264 - 21,235,227